-Wesley College encourages all staff, students and visitors to wear broadbrimmed hats, sunscreen and appropriate clothing when they are in unprotected areas of the College.
-With respect to students, this approach needs to be in conjunction with the educative process adopted by parents, supported by sensible College guidelines as well as by the Health Education curriculum.
+Wesley College strongly encourages all staff, students and visitors to wear hats, sunscreen and appropriate clothing when they are in unprotected areas of the College.
+With respect to students, this approach needs to be in conjunction with the educative process adopted by parents, supported by sensible College guidelines.

-There will be expectation from the staff that students will bring their own sunscreen and apply it an appropriate time before an outdoor activity.
+There is an expectation from the staff that students will bring their own sunscreen and apply it an appropriate time before an outdoor activity.
 Sunscreen is available across the campus but it is the responsibility of the students to reapply over the day.
 The College will not enforce students applying sunscreen due to the potential risk of allergies, so parents are the key stakeholder in this space.

 Wesley College will provide shaded areas where possible during sporting activities or other outdoor activities.
-Sunscreen is available to staff and students from the classroom and at outdoor sporting events.
+It is an expectation that students wear hats for these activities unless a particular sport makes this impractical.